-Note: The general admission area is directly in front of the lower level.
-Your “front row” seat will be a front row to the back of the standing area.
+Pro Tip: The general admission area is directly in front of the lower level, or “the pit.”
+So, if you score or pay for a front row seat (lower level), it will be a front row to the back of the standing pit area.

-Tip: The smoking section is beside of section 201.
-Since you are outside, the smoke can waft into your section.
+The smoking section is beside section 201.
+Since you are outdoors, the smoke can waft into your area.
 If this is an issue, choose another section.

-Pro Tip: If you like an artist, sign up for the Fan Club.
-You will be able to purchase concert tickets before they go on sale to the public.
+If you like a big fan of one of the performing artists, sign up for the Fan Club, allowing you to purchase concert tickets before they go on sale to the general public.

 Brandon Amphitheater Parking

-Note: Parking in the Box Office Lot lot is first come first serve.
-Once it’s full you will have to park elsewhere.
+Parking in the Box Office Lot lot is first come, first serve.
+Once it’s full, you will have to park elsewhere.

 Food And Drinks

-The Amphitheater serves beer, frozen drinks, wine, and cocktails.
-Beer choices are Miller Lite, Coors Light, Blue Moon, and Modelo.
+The Amphitheater also serves plenty of alcoholic beverages—ice cold beer, frozen drinks, wine, specialty drinks, and cocktails.
+Beer selections include Miller Lite, Coors Light, Blue Moon, and Modelo.
+ID is required.

-Note: A bottle of water is $4.
-Mississippi is incredibly hot during the summer so be sure to budget accordingly.
+Pro Tip: A bottle of water will run you $4.
+Mississippi is incredibly hot during the summer months, so be sure to budget accordingly.

-Brandon has a Red Roof Inn, Americas Best Value Inn, and La Quinta Inn near the Amphitheater.
-If you are looking for more upscale accommodations, I recommend staying in the Flowood, Pearl, or Ridgeland areas.
+There are a few chain hotels and motels near the Brandon Amphitheater, including Red Roof Inn, Americas Best Value Inn, and La Quinta Inn.
+If you are looking for more upscale accommodations, I recommend staying in Flowood, Pearl, or Ridgeland.

 Your Guide To Visiting Ridgeland

-Since opening in April of 2018, my husband and I have been to five concerts at the Brandon Amphitheater: Hank Williams Jr., Chris Stapleton, Imagine Dragons, Jason Aldean, and Dierks Bentley.
+Since opening in April, 2018, my husband and I have been to five concerts at the Brandon Amphitheater: Hank Williams Jr., Chris Stapleton, Imagine Dragons, Jason Aldean, and Dierks Bentley.

-We go to concerts all over the country and although it’s nice to see a concert close to home, the Brandon Amphitheater is nothing to write home about.
+We go to concerts all over the country, and although it’s nice to see a show close to home, the Brandon Amphitheater is nothing to write home about.

 The parking situation is laughable.
-We come in from Exit 56 on I-20, and just pull up on a curb and park, past Lot F. Then, you have to take a gravel path through the woods to get to the Amphitheater–you are not allowed to walk along the pavement.
+We come in from Exit 56 on I-20, pull up on a curb, and park past Lot F. Then, you have to take a gravel path through the woods to get to the Amphitheater–you are not allowed to walk along the pavement.
 Be sure to wear walking shoes!
-On the way out, there is no one directing traffic–you just drive through all of the people walking to their cars.
+On the way out, there is no one directing traffic–you just drive through all the people walking to their cars.

-I was really excited to check out at the food at the Brandon Amphitheater.
-When Outback is a sponsor you think the food would be good.
-Wrong!
-On our first visit, we ended up paying more than $30 for chicken tenders, french fries, a hot dog, and drinks, all of which I am pretty sure came from Sam’s Club.
+I was really excited to check out the food at the Brandon Amphitheater.
+On our first visit, we paid more than $30 for chicken tenders, french fries, a hot dog, and drinks, all of which I am pretty sure came from Sam’s Club.